Charles Huston, Chicago, IL

 But when Charles graduated high school and took audio production in college, he got disillusioned with it.
 “I actually dropped out of the Berklee School of Music out of Massachusetts as a production student,” he says.
 “Took a couple years as a break because I didn’t really find their program worth it for me.”

 During the break, as Charles described it, he spent the down time “getting into a good amount of trouble.”
 It was obvious to him that he needed to get serious again about a music career, even if it meant taking a different road than the college route.
-When he found the Recording Connection could train him on-the-job in a real Chicago recording studio, he jumped at the chance, and was placed as an apprentice with Andy Shoemaker at Rax Trax Recording.
+When he found the Recording Connection could train him on-the-job in a real Chicago recording studio, he jumped at the chance, and was placed as an extern with Andy Shoemaker at Rax Trax Recording.

 “Andy was amazing,” Charles recalls.
 “He’d literally take any question I’d have, and we’d sit in that room if the time was available and just explore each topic until I understood it completely.”